Remote Head Compatibility Matrix

 • Indoor (dry): Thermoplastic heads are common.

-• Damp/Wet: Gasketed, sealed heads with listed IP/NEMA ratings; use proper fittings.
+• Damp/Wet: Gasketed, sealed heads with listed IP/NEMA ratings; use proper fittings and hub seals.

 • Vandal-resistant: Metal housings, tamper-resistant hardware, and guards for vulnerable locations.

-• Cold weather: Consider locating the host in conditioned space and using rated heads; follow manufacturer ambient limits.
+• Cold weather: Consider locating the host in conditioned space; choose heads rated for low ambient if outdoors/freezers.

 Common Pitfalls

-• Choosing heads before confirming host remote capacity and voltage.
+• Choosing heads before confirming host remote capacity and system voltage.

-• Forgetting to subtract host built-in lamp watts when allocating capacity.
+• Forgetting to subtract built-in head watts when allocating remote capacity.

-• Under-sizing wire on long branches; far head goes dim after 90 minutes.
+• Under-sizing wire on long branches; far head dims near end-of-discharge.

-• Mismatched environment rating (indoor head used outdoors).
+• Mismatched environment rating (indoor head used outdoors; no IP/NEMA).

-• Mixing brands without checking wiring conventions/polarity and warranty terms.
+• Mixing brands without checking polarity conventions and warranty notes.

 Can I mix brands?

-Often yes—if voltage and wattage match, and wiring/polarity align.
+Often yes—if voltage, wattage, and polarity match.
 Always confirm with both spec sheets and note warranty language for cross-brand installs.

 My host says “36 W remote capacity.”
 Does that include its built-in heads?

-Usually “remote capacity” refers to the watts available for external heads only.
-If the spec lists only a total battery capacity, subtract built-in lamp watts first.
+Usually “remote capacity” refers to watts available for external heads only.
+If a spec lists only total battery capacity, subtract built-in lamp watts first.

 Why do my far heads look dim?

 Voltage drop.
-Check run length and gauge; aim for ≈ 5% drop at the tail.
+Check round-trip length and gauge; aim for ≈ 5% drop at the tail.
 Stepping up to 24V or upsizing wire typically fixes it.